New York business fraud lawsuit against the Trump Organization: Appeal of verdict

 On August 21, James argued in favor of upholding the judgment, describing many of Trump's legal defenses as frivolous in nature.

 On September 26, an appeal hearing was held.
 The five-judge panel raised the fact that Deutsche Bank said it largely benefitted from the transactions, prompting a state deputy solicitor general to argue that the large penalty was appropriate because it protects honest businesses uninvolved with the alleged scheme.
 A lawyer for Trump cited the statute of limitations, prompting the panel to defend the AG's responsibility to prosecute "persistent" and "repeated" fraud, suggesting that this might not be protected by the statute.
 In November 2024, Trump's lawyers asked the AG to voluntarily dismiss both the case and judgment due to Trump's win in the 2024 election, claiming that the litigation would interfere with his executive duties.
 The AG refused, arguing that waiting for the appellate court's decision would not impede presidential activity.

 On August 21, 2025, the appeals court upheld Trump's liability but voided the penalty as excessive.
 The judges wrote that "While the injunctive relief ordered by the court is well crafted to curb defendants' business culture, the court's disgorgement order, which directs that defendants pay nearly half a billion dollars to the State of New York, is an excessive fine that violates the Eighth Amendment".

-James plans to appeal the voiding of the penalty.
+On September 4, 2025 James appealed the decision to toss the penalty in the New York Court of Appeals.

 2025 indictment of Letitia James

-In early August 2025 (during the second Trump administration), the Department of Justice subpoenaed the AG's office, reportedly on the basis that James's investigation might have violated Trump's civil rights.
+In early August 2025 (during the second Trump presidency), the Department of Justice subpoenaed the AG's office, reportedly on the basis that James's investigation might have violated Trump's civil rights.

 By May 2025, a grand jury was empaneled to investigate James after Trump officials alleged that she had falsified paperwork for some of her properties.
-As of September 2025, the strength of the case had reportedly been doubted by some prosecutors, one of whom was dismissed, allegedly both on that basis and due to sending some of James's private information to a personal email account (which the prosecutor denied).
-On October 9, 2025, U.S. Attorney for the Eastern District of Virginia Lindsey Halligan (a Trump nominee) argued before the jury that James committed mortgage fraud.
+As of September 2025, the strength of the case had reportedly been doubted by some prosecutors, one of whom was dismissed.
+On October 9, interim U.S. Attorney for the Eastern District of Virginia Lindsey Halligan (a Trump nominee) argued before the jury that James committed mortgage fraud.
 The same day, the jury indicted James on charges of bank fraud and making false statements.
 On October 24, James pleaded not guilty, asserting that Trump had lodged the allegations as a part of a revenge effort.
+A month later, a judge dismissed the case, ruling that Halligan had been unlawfully appointed.

+In December 2025, a grand jury reportedly declined a second and third attempt to indict James on similar charges.